This Photoshop tutorial will show you three Photoshop hacks you probably don’t know.

 Photoshop Hack 01 – Create Template Files

-If you have Photoshop files that you use as templates, consider using a Photoshop Template file.
-To create a Photoshop Template file simply add the letter “T” to the PSD file type.
+If you have Photoshop files you use as templates, consider using a Photoshop Template file.
+To create a Photoshop Template file, simply add the letter “T” to the PSD file type.
 The PSDT file will open an instance of the original file, and you will never override the original.

 Photoshop Hack 02 – Custom Plugins Folder

-In Photoshop CC you no longer chose a custom plug-ins folder.
+In Photoshop CC, you no longer choose a custom plugins folder.
 But you can use this Photoshop hack as a workaround.

-After you restart Photoshop, you will see all of your plugins appearing in the Filters menu.
+After you restart Photoshop, you will see all of your plugins in the Filters menu.

 Hack 03 – Use Premiere LUT Files in Photoshop